Turkzy/flutter_android/README.md

-Import the SQL first before runnind the backend server
+Import the SQL first before running the backend server

 Steps:
 - Download the SQL folder containing the SQL info of each students.